MarshMello0/VTOLVR-ModLoader/README.md

 ## How to create mods

 Mods are created in C# in Visual Studio using the .net framework.
-Creating these mods are just like creating your own script in Unity, so if you have experience in writing C# scripts in Unity you can check out my more detailed post in the Wiki (When I get round to writing it).
+Creating these mods are just like creating your own script in Unity, so if you have experience in writing C# scripts in Unity you can check out my more detailed post in the [Wiki](https://github.com/MarshMello0/VTOLVR-ModLoader/wiki).